Hell's Half Acre (1954 film): Critical response

-The New York Times gave the film a positive review and wrote, "Betwixt the start and the finish, an undemanding spectator will find enough sequences of merit to hold his interest.
+The New York Times gave the film a tepid review with backhanded compliments: "Betwixt the start and the finish, an undemanding spectator will find enough sequences of merit to hold his interest.
 And the story of destined doom and back-alley murder is not entirely implausible.
 Miss Keyes, an innocent caught in the tangled web, is a luscious young thing who certainly earns her "A" in acting.
 She shines nicely in contrast to the denizens of Hell's Half Acre, ostensibly a very unsocial area of Honolulu.
 John Auer, the director, makes his camera capture the most in picture value of what appears to be some very dingy neighborhoods with a resultant atmosphere that creates a certain element of suspense.
 His method of direction, aided and abetted by Steve Fisher's economical script, is one of sensible brevity without unnecessary frills."